 - Kellam in Fire Emblem Awakening is the biggest, toughest, and heaviest member of the cast, but has virtually no personality beyond being a Nice Guy.
 The other characters barely know he exists, even though he wears a huge suit of white and orange armor everywhere he goes.
 He's not The Nondescript because he has a number of outstanding features, he's just so quiet and reserved that he kind of blends into the scenery wherever he goes.

 - Stahl from the same game.
 Like Kellam, he doesn't have much personality beyond being a Nice Guy.
-His supoorts reveal that all of his performance tests were the exact median among all the soldiers, but his actual stats lean a little toward being a Mighty Glacier.
+His supports reveal that all of his performance tests were the exact median among all the soldiers, to the point that whenever he does get stronger, EVERYONE ELSE IN THE ARMY GETS PROPORTIONALLY stronger so that he is always the statistical median in every physical attribute.
+Miriel explains this as everyone else using Stahl as a baseline when figuring out how much they need to improve.
+That said, his actual stats lean a little toward being a Mighty Glacier.

 - Russel Bagman in Super Robot Wars Original Generation, who serves as Katina Tarask's devoted subordinate and quite possibly the most "normal" person in all of Original Generation, without being a Flat Character.
 Additionally, Russel is the only original character (sub-pilots excluded) who doesn't have a personal Leitmotif.
 Ironically, this makes him stand out to many fans.